muhaiminrahim/generate-ws-link/README.md

 # generate-ws-link
-Generate ws link and QR Code
+Generate whatsapp link with message and QR Code